 Whether you’ve had your first period or are about to have your 200th period, you may be wondering, “Can sex kick-start your period?”
 After all, there is evidence that sex can have a range of effects, from blocking pain to improving mood and lowering stress (1; 2).
 Maybe you’ve even gotten your period right after having sex—which could be a good or bad thing.
 (On one hand, maybe it’s a relief.
 On the other, periods can suck.)
 So, what’s the deal?
 Can sex make your period come sooner than expected?
 What’s the connection between sex and the menstrual cycle?
 Are there other reasons you might experience bleeding outside of your period?

 Can sex kick-start your period?

 Experts agree, having sex will not kick-start a period.
 The drop in progesterone levels at the end of the menstrual cycle triggers the beginning of the period; there’s no other way to start it (3).
-But, if you’re period is coming up, having sex may help some period blood exit the body sooner than it would have without sex.
+But, if your period is coming up, having sex may help some period blood exit the body sooner than it would have without sex.